Static self-induced heterogeneity in glass-forming liquids: Overlap as a microscope: Introduction

-Despite this progress, many open questions remain in connection with the RFOT theory and the very notion of the mosaic picture.
-First, the real-space characterization of the mosaic is rather fuzzy, to say the least~\cite{cammarota2012patch}.
-Next, the configurational entropy, the surface tension, and the point-to-set length, are all expected to be random variables~\cite{xia2001microscopic, lubchenko2004theory, dzero2009replica, biroli2012random} that fluctuate in space.
-These fluctuations, which are associated with some kind of static heterogeneity of glass-forming liquids, can be interpreted as resulting from a self-induced disorder~\cite{bouchaud1994self}.
-This disorder is then responsible for the RFIM universality class found for overlap fluctuations and, accordingly, they imply that $T_\mathrm{K}=0$ in $2d$ and that a $T_\mathrm{K}>0$ may exist in $3d$ only if these fluctuations are weak-enough~\cite{biroli2014random}.
+\rev{The self-induced disorder} is responsible for the RFIM universality class found for overlap fluctuations and, accordingly, they imply that $T_\mathrm{K}=0$ in $2d$ and that a $T_\mathrm{K}>0$ may exist in $3d$ only if these fluctuations are weak enough~\cite{biroli2014random}.
 The characteristics of the self-induced disorder are then important to assess whether a thermodynamic glass transition exists in $3d$ glass-forming liquids or, more ambitiously, to build an effective theory of the glass transition with parameters directly obtained from actual supercooled liquids~\cite{stevenson2008constructing, biroli2018random1, biroli2018random2}.
-Roughly speaking, the spatial fluctuations of the configurational entropy are the source of the emergent random field and those of the surface tension the source of an emergent random-bond disorder~\cite{stevenson2008constructing, biroli2014random, biroli2018random1, biroli2018random2}.
+Roughly speaking, the spatial fluctuations of the configurational entropy are the source of the emergent random field and those of the surface tension the source of an emergent random-bond disorder~\cite{stevenson2008constructing, biroli2014random, biroli2018random1, biroli2018random2}. \rev{It would be desirable to have direct access to these fluctuations.}

-Finally, one would of course like to make a causal connection between the static properties associated with the overlap fluctuations, which all seem to be in qualitative agreement with the mean-field and RFOT approaches, and the salient dynamical phenomena observed in glass-forming liquids, super-Arrhenius activated relaxation, spatially heterogeneous dynamics, nonexponential behavior of the time-dependent correlation functions, etc. Our contention is that making empirical correlations between static and dynamic quantities more significant, and therefore more indicative of an actual causal relationship, requires to go beyond the investigation of global correlations and to study local ones (see also Ref.~[\onlinecite{PhysRevLett.127.088002}]).
+Finally, one would of course like to make a causal connection between the static properties associated with the overlap fluctuations, which all seem to be in qualitative agreement with the mean-field and RFOT theory approaches, and the salient dynamical phenomena observed in glass-forming liquids, super-Arrhenius activated relaxation, spatially heterogeneous dynamics, nonexponential behavior of the time-dependent correlation functions, etc. Our contention is that making empirical correlations between static and dynamic quantities more significant, and therefore more indicative of an actual causal relationship, requires to go beyond the investigation of global correlations and to study local ones (see also Ref.~[\onlinecite{PhysRevLett.127.088002}]).
 Local here refers to a mesoscopic scale over which thermodynamic-like quantities such as a local configurational entropy can be reasonably defined rather than a purely microscopic, particle-based, one.